 Writers Studio is committed to helping its writing students flourish.
-Each year, Writers Studio awards two scholarships to our creative writing students.
-One scholarship will be awarded this coming fall for spring 2015.
-Each scholarship will cover the cost of tuition and books for a creative writing course at ACC.
+Each year, Writers Studio awards at least one scholarship to our creative writing students.
+Each $500 scholarship will cover the cost of instate tuition and books for a creative writing course at ACC.

 - Scholarship requirements: